 On a different note, in Maui, there is a fishpond called ‘Ao‘ao O Nā Loko I‘a O Maui, where visitors can assist with restoring the famous fishpond.
 Maui Fishpond is a non-profit organization that was established to help bring back this most venerated fishpond.

 Before the 1500s, the fish were plentiful and huge and were collected for the monarchy at the time.
 Monarchs even became involved in helping repair the pond – King Kekaulike and Kamehameha the Great.
 Today it’s a unique spot for educational classes, and for the many who feel the pull to help the earth and its treasured places.

 Because of its various tourist attractions and fun activities, catering to just about every personality and interest, Maui is Hawaii’s major tourism pride.
 Adventurers will love hiking the dormant Haleakala volcano or flying above it on a thrilling helicopter tour.
 More relaxed travelers, on the other hand, can soak up under the sun on the shorelines or play golf in one of the island’s golf courses.

 Since the island also lives up to its culture and shares its history at tourist sites, like Banyan Tree Park, the Old Lahaina Luau, and Lao Valley State Park, Maui is not just for active types and beach bums.
 If you’re traveling with children, they can learn about Hawaii’s underwater creatures at the Maui Ocean Center.
-Most importantly, you don’t have to worry about accommodations because Maui has a lot of hotels, lodges, and vacation homes offered to tourists.
+Most importantly, you don’t have to worry about accommodations because Maui has a lot of hotels, lodges, and there are plenty of amazing AirBnBs in Lahaina.